apache/db-jdo-site/README.md

  * Commit changes with `git commit -m 'my commit message' `.
  * Push changes to the repository with `git push`.
  * Go to Github.com and create a PR for your branch
- * Once th PR is accepted, the changes should be visible on the website (you may have to refresh the browser).
+ * Once the PR is accepted, the changes should be visible on the website (you may have to refresh the browser).

 ### TODO